Ancient Greek temple: Origins

-For the early period, before the 6th century BCE, the term Ionic temple can, at best, designate a temple in the Ionian areas of settlement.
+For the early period, before the 6th century, the term Ionic temple can, at best, designate a temple in the Ionian areas of settlement.
 No fragments of architecture belonging to the Ionic order have been found from this time.
 Nonetheless, some early temples in the area already indicate the rational system that was to characterise the Ionic system later on, e.g. the Heraion II on Samos.
 Thus, even at an early point, the axes of the naos walls aligned with the column axes, whereas in Doric architecture, the external wall faces do so.
-The early temples also show no concern for the typical Doric feature of visibility from all sides, they regularly lack an opisthodomos; the peripteros only became widespread in the area in the 4th century BCE.
+The early temples also show no concern for the typical Doric feature of visibility from all sides, they regularly lack an opisthodomos; the peripteros only became widespread in the area in the 4th century.
 In contrast, from an early point, Ionic temples stress the front by using double porticos.
 Elongated peristaseis became a determining element.
 At the same time, the Ionic temples were characterised by their tendency to use varied and richly decorated surfaces, as well as the widespread use of light-shade contrasts.

 Monumental Ionic temples

 The Heraion of Samos

 As soon as the Ionic order becomes recognisable in temple architecture, it is increased to monumental sizes.
-The temple in the Heraion of Samos, erected by Rhoikos around 560 BCE, is the first known dipteros, with outside dimensions of 52 × 105 m.
+The temple in the Heraion of Samos, erected by Rhoikos around 560, is the first known dipteros, with outside dimensions of 52 × 105 m.
 A double portico of 8 × 21 columns enclosed the naos, the back even had ten columns.
 The front used differing column distances, with a wider central opening.
 In proportion to the bottom diameter, the columns reached three times the height of a Doric counterpart.
 40 flutings enriched the complex surface structure of the column shafts.
 Samian column bases were decorated with a sequence of horizontal flutings, but in spite of this playfulness they weighed 1,500 kg a piece.
 The capitals of this structure were probably still entirely of wood, as was the entablature.
 Ionic volute capitals survive from the outer peristasis of the later rebuilding by Polycrates.
 The columns of the inner peristasis had leaf decoration and no volutes.